 However, it is the customer’s responsibility to ensure that they make the most of these security capabilities.
 Eg: In the case of AWS, it is the customer’s responsibility to enforce necessary access control policies using AWS IAM, configure Security Groups, enable CloudTrial, etc.

-All the cloud service providers offer their own native security tools that can be easily configured and deployed.
+Cloud service providers all offer their own native security tools that can easily be configured and deployed.
 These tools normally reside within the same console as the infrastructure services and hence the tool can be easily used.

-For an organisation with very minimal security aspirations, such a tool works perfectly.
-However, for an organisation that has great security aspirations and operates in a regulated industry such tools are not effective.
+For organisations with very minimal security aspirations, such tools works perfectly.
+However, for an organisation that has greater security requirements and operates in a regulated industry such tools are not effective.